-Previously, patients newly diagnosed with B-cell ALL typically remained inpatient for up to 4 weeks of initial therapy.
-Improvements in therapy and supportive care, however have made it clear these patients can be treated just as effectively as an outpatient.
+Previously, patients newly diagnosed with ALL and lymphoblastic lymphoma typically remained inpatient for up to 4 weeks of initial therapy.
+Improvements in therapy and supportive care, however have made it clear these patients can be treated just as effectively in the outpatient setting.

 Shorter inpatient stays mean a lower risk of acquiring infections within the Hospital and less disruption to family life, as children can sleep in their own beds and parents don’t need to deal with childcare issues for siblings.
 However, team members were highly aware that a shorter inpatient stay meant less time for a family to get accustomed to the reality of a cancer diagnosis.
-“A big concern is to not make it seem overwhelming for the family,” says team member Patricia Flaherty, MPH, improvement adviser for Oncology with the Office of Clinical Quality Improvement when the project was initiated.
+“A big concern is to not make it seem overwhelming for the family,” said Patricia Flaherty, MPH, who was the improvement adviser for Oncology with the Office of Clinical Quality Improvement when the project was initiated.

-Changes that were implemented included offering families more education early in their hospitalization.
-But anxious families can’t always retain all the information.
+Changes that were implemented included offering families more education early in their hospitalization, but sometimes anxious families can’t always retain all of the information offered.
 Therefore, materials were developed to reinforce information, such as calendar templates that can be customized for each patient with medication lists and procedure days.
 The implementation of structured education in the outpatient setting further helped reinforce the important information.

 At CHOP’s annual Quality and Patient Safety Day — a day dedicated to recognizing quality and safety work that happens across the institution and often isn’t known beyond individual units or teams — the ALL Length of Stay Team was awarded the Safe Keeping Achievement Award for the initiative.